 - Staff Training

-The Business Improvement Team are facilitating lunchtime "taster" sessions designed to provide an overview of Lean methodology and a brief insight into the tools and techniques used by the Business Improvement Specialists.
+The Business Improvement Team facilitate lunchtime "taster" sessions designed to provide an overview of Lean methodology and a brief insight into the tools and techniques used by the team

 All staff welcome.
 Bring along your lunch - tea and coffee will be provided.